FK Ventspils: FK Ventspils

-The recent history of “Ventspils” began in 1997, the year of the team’s foundation.
+The recent history of “Ventspils” began in 1997, the year of the team's foundation.
 In February 2007, the club that represents the town on the bank of the river Venta with a population of 45 thousand people, celebrated its 10th anniversary.
 In a relatively short period of time FK “Ventspils” has become one of the strongest clubs in Latvia.
 FK “Ventspils” has rapidly developed and gained a reputation of a serious Latvian club, winning various trophies.

-In 2003 FK "Ventspils” won the Latvian Cup for the first time in the club's history.
-The team won this trophy the next two years in a row.
-And only the main trophy – golden medal of the Latvian championship – hadn't been achieved for a long time.
+In 2003 FK "Ventspils” won the Latvian Cup for the first time in the club's history, and in the next two consecutive years.
+Only the main trophy – golden medal of the Latvian championship – had yet to be attined.
 The team won silver and bronze medals of the Latvian championship several times, and, finally, in 2006 FK "Ventspils" became the champions of Latvia.

 The Ukrainian specialist Roman Hryhorchuk led FK Ventspils to the main trophy.
 Prior to that, in 2003, FK Ventspils had won the Latvian Cup for the first time.
 Also, in 2004 and in 2005, FK Ventspils won the trophy, but only finished second and third in the Latvian championship.
 Before Hryhorchuk the team was managed by Russian coach Boris Sinicin, English coach Paul Anthony Ashworth, Lithuanian specialist Saulius Širmelis and the Latvian local Sergejs Semjonovs.

 Despite being a relatively new club, FK Ventspils has also had a quite rich and interesting history in the Eurocups.
 In 1999 FK Ventspils had its debut in the Intertoto Cup and beat Norwegian team Vålerenga on aggregate.
 Later the club took part in the UEFA Cup, thus allowing fans to see matches against such famous European clubs as Stuttgart, Rosenborg, Brøndby and Newcastle United.
 The 0–0 draw in the away match against Newcastle United might have been called the greatest achievement of FK Ventspils until 2009.
 However, even more memorable were the matches against Brøndby in 2004, when FK Ventspils eliminated the Danish club from the UEFA Cup.

 On 17 July 2007 FK Ventspils made its debut in the UEFA Champions League.
 The yellow-and-blue started their historical trip of the most prestigious club tournament in Europe in Wales, where they played against TNS.
 The author of the first FK Ventspils goal in the Champions League was forward Vits Rimkus.
 One week later, on 25 July, FK Ventspils achieved their first victory in the Champions league, beating TNS 2–1 at home.
 Goals were scored by defenders Jean-Paul Ndeki and Deniss Kačanovs.
 In the second qualifying round the Roman Hryhorchuk's team played against Red Bull Salzburg, led by the legendary Italian specialist Giovanni Trapattoni and lost.
 In 2008 FK Ventspils participated in the Champions league for the second time.
 The first opponents of the team were again the champions of Wales, Llanelli.